Automated External Defibrillators (AEDs) at Ku-ring-gai Sportsgrounds and Community Facilities

 The initiative is intended to enhance public safety and emergency response capability across Council-managed assets.
 It is proposed that the project be funded through a modest increase in hire fees, equitably distributed among sportsground users and hirers of community buildings, halls and tennis courts.

-Feedback closes xyz at midnight.
+Feedback closes Tuesday 26 May at 5pm.

 About the project